alexanderluna/c_family/learning_c_sharp/README.md

 classes into groups.
 In turn, Assembly (DLL, EXE) organize Namespaces.
 Finally the Application build one or more Assemblies

+## Composition or Inheritance ?

+In Object Oriented Programming, Inheritance is used commonly to reuse and organize code.
+However, we can also use Composition for that.
+Composition means that instead of tighly coupling two classes, we pass the class we want to inherit from in the constructor and assign it to a private field.

+For example, we can create a Logger class with logging functionality and an Installer class.
+Instead of making the Installer class inherit from the Logger class we can pass the Logger class in the Installer's constructor and set it to a private field inside.
+The Installer has access to all of the Logger class's functionality without inheriting from it.

+So why avoid inheritance ?
+Inheritance can create large hierarchies which makes it difficult to change anything resulting in fragile code.
+The result can be tightly coupled code.

+> Inheritance refers to a **Is-a** relationship while Composition refers to a
+> **Has-a** relationship.

+Finally, it does make sense to use Inheritance but we can leverage a lot of functionality through Composition rather than introduction large hierarchies.

 ## Code Examples

 1. [Variables](learning_c_sharp/01_Variables.cs)